spacetelescope/specviz/docs/index.rst

 SpecViz is a tool for visualization and quick-look analysis of 1D astronomical spectra.
 It is written in the Python programming language, and therefore can be run anywhere Python is supported (see :ref:`specviz-installation`).
-It is based on the `Astropy Specutils packgage <https://specutils.rtfd.io>`_.
-SpecViz is capable of reading data from FITS and ASCII tables, and supports the creation of custom loaders for user-specific data sets.
+SpecViz is built on top of the `SpecUtils <https://specutils.rtfd.io>`_ Astropy-affiliated python library, providing a visual, interactive interface to the analysis capabilities in that library.

 SpecViz allows spectra to be easily plotted and examined.
 It supports flexible spectral units conversions, custom plotting attributes, interactive